Jawbone/anscombe-quartet-ios/README.md

 Open & run <b>anscombe-quartet-ios.xcworkspace</b> (not the .proj file).

-More information about CocoaPods can be found <a href="http://cocoapods.org/" target="_blank">here</a>; you must have the Pod gem installed to get the demo up and running.
+More information about CocoaPods can be found <a href="http://cocoapods.org/" target="_blank">here</a>.
+You must have the Cocoapod gem installed prior to getting the project up and running:

+	$ sudo gem install cocoapods

 ## License